 Administrative Practice

-Since a workers’ compensation claim often begins before an application is initially filed, the firm counsels clients on investigation of claims, response to workplace hazards, as well as the administration of contested and non-contested claims to reduce workers’ compensation costs.
-We advise and counsel our clients on safety standards and violations, inspections by the Bureau when a violation of a safety standard is alleged, and compliance with state workers' compensation rules and regulations.
+We counsel clients on investigation of claims and response to workplace hazards, as well as the administration of contested and non-contested claims to reduce workers’ compensation costs.
+We advise and counsel our clients on safety standards and violations, inspections by the Bureau of Workers’ Compensation when a violation of a safety standard is alleged, and compliance with state workers' compensation rules and regulations.

-When claims are filed, we advise our clients on length-of-disability, return-to-work issues and vocational benefits.
-We also coordinate with outside experts to research medical issues and pre-existing conditions related to individual claims.
-We advise our clients on preventative measures or best practices to avoid claims and provide onsite training when needed.
+When claims are filed, we advise our clients on length-of-disability, return-to-work issues and vocational retraining benefits.
+Our attorneys also coordinate with outside experts to research medical issues and pre-existing conditions related to individual claims.
+Our proactive approach includes advising clients on preventative measures and best practices to avoid claims and providing onsite training when needed.

 Civil Litigation

-When matters need to go hearing or to trial, Dinsmore defends employers at the administrative level, the trial court, the appellate level and before the Ohio Supreme Court.
+When matters go to hearing or to trial, we defend employers at the administrative level, trial court, appellate level and before the Ohio, Kentucky and West Virginia Supreme Courts.
 In matters of policy, our attorneys are active in statewide and local bar associations and trade groups.
-Our attorneys also collaborate with legislators and and government agencies in proposed legislation and agency regulations.
+Additionally, we collaborate with legislators and government agencies in connection with proposed legislation and agency regulations.